nathanael-denis/HarmonicRadarClassification/README.md

 ## Project Overview
 This repository implements **harmonic radar fingerprinting** for USB and electronic devices.
 The approach leverages electromagnetic emissions (IQ data) to uniquely identify or classify devices based on their unintentional radio-frequency (RF) signatures.
+All images with the parameters specified in the paper are available at https://figshare.com/s/859926cd52993da5f7f6.
 ---

 ## Repository Structure